Gourang97/Image-Based-Product-Recommendation/README.md

 a combination of dimensionality reduction, clustering, modelling and recommendation system techniques.

-## Steps Involved for Recommending SImilar Products are-
+## Steps Involved for Building Recommender System in an Unsupervised Way-
 - Data Loading
 - Selecting optimum dimensions to be used using Scree and Elbow Plot.
 - Dimensionality Reduction